-The capitalist induced Covid pandemic, a healthcare system and government designed for corporate profit over societal needs, has created an economic recession with massive unemployment and skyrocketing levels of inequality not seen since the height of the Great Depression of the 1930s.
+The capitalist induced Covid pandemic, a healthcare system, and government designed for corporate profit over societal needs, have created an economic recession with massive unemployment and skyrocketing levels of inequality not seen since the height of the Great Depression of the 1930s.
 Internationally bestselling author Naomi Klein recently argued that the norm of owning a private, single-family home needs to be rethought.

 Ecological sustainability is a key value of the BHC and its co-ops.
 Large gardens, a Community Supported Agriculture Membership, and a local farmers market provide us with much organic fruit, vegetables, salad greens, and herbs throughout much of the year.
 We purchase bulk staples in larger quantities at a discounted rate with other co-ops and individuals through the volunteer-run Boulder Cooperative Food.
-Many residents of the BHC are car-free or drive fewer miles due to a bike-friendly culture, and membership in eGo Carshare and access to free rapid transit eco-passes.
+Many residents of the BHC are car-free or drive fewer miles due to a bike-friendly culture, and have access to eGo Carshare membership and free rapid transit eco-passes.

-Living in a community of 12 adults, one full-time resident child and one part-time provides much opportunity for rewarding social interaction and social bonding, facilitated by common spaces, a large yard and outside seating areas, a bi-annual retreat and house-deep cleans, five common meals a week, bimonthly house meetings, game nights, and a big screen projector.
+Living in a community of 12 adults, one full-time resident child and one part-time, provides much opportunity for rewarding social interaction and social bonding.
+This is facilitated by common spaces, a large yard and outside seating areas, a bi-annual retreat and house-deep cleans, five common meals a week, bimonthly house meetings, game nights, and a big screen projector.
 It would be very difficult to feel isolated in this type of community.